Phi Sigma Nu

 Phi Sigma Nu (ΦΣΝ) is the oldest and largest Native American fraternity in the United States.
 It was founded in 1996 in North Carolina.

 History

 Phi Sigma Nu is a Native American fraternity founded on February 13, 1996 at the University of North Carolina at Pembroke.
 It is the first national Native American Indian fraternity to be formed in the United States.
+The fraternity uses no alcohol in its ceremonies or initiation, as these ceremonies are viewed as a purifying processes.